-The Akai E2 Headrush Tape Echo/Delay and Phrase Sampler Pedal is a versatile stomp box that simulates a 4-head analog tape echo machine and includes both a normal delay effect and loop recording capabilities.
+The E2 Headrush Tape Echo/Delay and Phrase Sampler Pedal from Akai Professional is a versatile stomp box that simulates a 4-head analog tape echo machine and includes both a normal delay effect and loop recording capabilities.
 Plug your guitar, bass, vocal, or mono synth into the E2's 1/4" input, and prepare to be awash in repeated signals.

 Operational modes include a Normal Delay Mode, a Tape Echo Mode, and a Looping Recorder Mode that lets you play and record a phrase and immediately loop playback so you can overdub.
 Delay options include real time feedback and gain adjustment as well as echo rate, high frequency damping, and other controls.
 In Tape Echo Mode up to four virtual tape head returns use their own outputs, which you can send to separate amps or mixer channels.
 Alternately, the four outputs can be selectively routed to and combined at the Mix output.
 In Normal Delay Mode, the effected (wet only) signal can also be received via the Head 1 output.